Tableau Pricing Plans and Limitations to Know Before Buying

 Zoho Analytics: The pocket-friendly Tableau alternative

 We get it.
-Tableau has long been the poster child for BI.
+Tableau has long been the poster child for Business Intelligence.
 But over time, users started feeling the pinch, especially when it came to pricing, ease of use, and scalability.

 That’s exactly why teams are making the switch to Zoho Analytics.